Materials-Consortia/OPTIMADE/optimade.rst

   The default is :val:`1`.

   An empty value of the :query-param:`property_slices` query parameter MUST be interpreted as equivalent to the query parameter not being included in the request.
+As a consequence, the server will not slice any properties.

   Requirements and conventions for the response when this query parameter is used are described in `Slices of array properties`_.